 With over 820,000 exhibits presented in an interesting way, the Landesmuseum gives you a fresh perspective and a clear idea of Zurich’s origin and achievements, as we know them today.
 Once done, start with exploring the colourful old town of Altstadt.

 Unlike the boring monotonous buildings that I ended up watching for two years in United Kingdom (I’m not talking about countryside but the big southern English towns where I concluded my studies) the architecture in Zurich turned out to be much more vibrant and enthralling.

 Like all great cities, Zurich was colorful.
-And amongst its dreary skies, and well driven roads, the town surprised me with different color, everywhere.
+And amongst its dreary skies, and well-driven roads, the town surprised me with a different color, everywhere.
 I just had to look.